FAQs

 • EcoWorld will continue to work with residents on a one-to-one basis.
 We expect this process to start in detail in the next stage of design post planning submission.

 • We appreciate that this will be of concern for our neighbours and we will do our utmost to minimise the impact of construction.
-An initial Construction Logistics Plan will be submitted along with the planning application and any planning approval will be accompanied with controls to minimise disruption to local residents and business such as working hours and site deliveries.
+An initial Construction Logistics Plan has been submitted along with the planning application and any planning approval will be accompanied with controls to minimise disruption to local residents and business such as working hours and site deliveries.

 Then once a Contractor is selected, a more detailed Construction and Traffic Management Plan will be drafted and consulted on with the local community before works start on-site.
 This will aim to set out measures to mitigate or minimise against any disturbance and nuisance caused by construction.
 This typically includes measures to set out the hours of work and systems to manage number and quantum of deliveries a day.